ashleymmiller/ashleymmiller.github.io/_posts/2014-06-10-Front-page.md

 ##What\'s Next?

 I\'m currently in the process of condensing the top navigation so that users do not have to hover through many layers of drop-down menus.
-We've also put in a request for funding for a new <abbr title="Content Management System">CMS</abbr> that gets us away from Sharepoint.
+We\'ve also put in a request for funding for a new <abbr title="Content Management System">CMS</abbr> that gets us away from Sharepoint.
 That will also give us the opportunity to completely redo the layout, which will only get us closer